Nerd1029/Space-Base/README.md

 🌌 Space Base

-A mini command-line rocket thruster database.
+A mini command-line space/rocket database.

 Space Base is a lightweight terminal program that lets you look up rocket engines and thrusters from SpaceX, NASA, and Blue Origin using simple database-style commands.